YashSingholiya/Syntaxia_Compiler/README.md

 Welcome to **Syntaxia**, a compiler designed to interpret and compile a subset of the C++ programming language into a RISC-V based assembly format inspired by MIPS R2000.
 ---

-## Team Members

-This project was developed collaboratively by:

-- Yateen
-- Kashish
-- Yash
-- Sunny
-- Nidhish
-- Krishna

----

 ## Supported Features

 **Syntaxia** supports: